ECON 100: Principles of Economics 4cr.

 ACCT 201: Introduction to Accounting 4cr.

 Introduction to accounting that focuses on both external and internal accounting information.
 Topics include using and analyzing financial statements and related information for making economic decisions in today's business world by external decision makers, using management accounting information for various internal decisions including CVP analysis, the business decisions that impact the business value chain.
-Offered fall and spring semester.
+Offered every semester.
 (QUANT)

 ACCT 250: Introduction to Accounting Systems 4cr.